 photo by lonewolf

 My first "book" was something I made when I was 5 or 6 years old.
-The obsession with print grew out of fanzine culture in the late '80s and '90s — my first zine was a heavy metal and punk zine called From The Grave, 1990.
-Since then: a zine distribution service, several books, a press.
+My obsession with print grew out of fanzine culture in the late '80s and '90s.
+My first zine was a heavy metal and punk zine called From The Grave in 1990.
+Since then, I've created zines, books, and presses in order to distribute and publish ideas that speak to me.

 I love print.
 I made my first zine at fifteen, and took a printmaking class not long after.
 I spent most of my twenties in copy and print shops, learning the trade.
 More zines followed, as a way to tell my own story, or the stories of people around me.
 Along the way I picked up desktop publishing, then design, and started laying out and publishing various books for myself and my friends.
 One of those projects was On The Road To Healing, a pro-feminist zine series I ran from 1995 to 2004 and eventually made into an anthology.